Spend over £150 and choose from three free gifts, worth up to £42. More details.

 Poudre de Columbo is a Caribbean curry powder, it smells great cooked with creamy coconut milk and veggies.
-This soup is a great winter warmer and under 500 calories per serving.
+This soup is a great warmer and under 500 calories per serving.

 - 6 Spring Onions, sliced